 Anecdotally, individuals and organizations seeking to achieve social impact with data science frequently identify capacity as an obstacle.
 In order to learn more about strengths and needs, we reviewed over 100 applicants that scored highest in their data science assessment to understand their capacity for data, talent, technology, and partnerships.
 We learned that applicants rarely held all the key ingredients to deliver impact.
-A common thread across university applicants, for example, was higher data science capacity and lower partnership capacity: stronger resources for theoretical approaches than for fully-fleshed out plans.
-While the sample size evaluated is too small for sweeping generalizations, it did reveal that even high functioning data organizations have uneven areas of capacity, showing the need for tools like data maturity assessments and talent evaluation to know where to double down and where to shore up efforts.
-This capacity benchmarking, and potential remediation and partnerships, will ensure potentially strong players are not hampered by capacity gaps.
+A common thread among university applicants, for example, was higher data capacity and lower partnership capacity: stronger resources for theoretical approaches than for fully-fleshed out plans.
+While the sample size evaluated is too small for sweeping generalizations, it did reveal that even high-functioning data organizations have uneven areas of capacity, showing the need for tools like data maturity assessments and talent evaluation to know where to double down and where to shore up efforts.
+This capacity benchmarking, and potential remediation and partnerships will ensure potentially strong players are not hampered by capacity gaps.

 Economic growth – and particularly inclusive economic growth – is multifaceted and tied to all sectors.

 When launching a global inclusive growth and recovery challenge, we anticipated applications that sought to tackle issues related to economic development.
-While the largest sector represented was economic development – at one-third of all applications – we also saw data science applied to related social issues.
-For example, we saw applications of AI to support case workers in the child welfare system – where early intervention can fundamentally shift the life trajectories and economic outcomes of young people.
+While the largest sector represented was economic development – at one-third of all applications – we also saw data applied to related social issues.
+For example, we saw applications of AI to support caseworkers in the child welfare system – where early intervention can fundamentally shift the life trajectories and economic outcomes of young people.
 We reviewed proposals to digitize and map the informal transportation sector, which a large percentage of the world depends on in order to access better job opportunities, yet ride times, reliability, and user experience remain a data black hole.
 We learned about organizations using data science for waste disposal and sanitation in informal settlements – with solutions that could impact health, the environment, and future investment in communities that have been left behind.